tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_-_Limitations_and_Workarounds.md

 ## Titanium Router

-Currently you can only use the Angular's routing feature for normal window and tab groups.
-The support to open modal windows is also not yet implemented.

-**Note**: Prior to Titanium 8.0.0, platform specific navigation components like the NavigationWindow on iOS are not yet supported.
+Currently you cannot use modal windows with the Titanium router.